petersatsuse/azure-compute-docs/articles/virtual-machines/linux/azure-n-series-amd-gpu-driver-linux-installation-guide.md

 ##### Install Kernel 6.5:

-If Kernel 6.5 is not loaded, install it using
+If Kernel 6.5 isn't loaded, install it using
 ```bash
 sudo apt install linux-image-6.5.0-1025-azure
 ```